 Andrews University is among your top options if you're planning on studying International Agriculture.
 Berrien Springs, Michigan allows a quaint small-town setting for young people to study in.

+You may want to commit to an ACT preparation class before you take the test because the average ACT score is 25.
 The typical scholarship amount awarded to freshman students is $12,794 with 99.0% of freshman students receiving an award.
-Around 87.0% of first-year students decide to come back to Andrews University for their sophomore year of school.
 Get each of the vital specifics on Andrews by looking at their scorecard.

 University of California - Davis is among your top options if you're planning on studying International Agriculture.
 University of California - Davis is among the largest schools in California.